 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, trade accounts receivable and financial instruments used in hedging activities.
-The Company's cash management and investment policies restrict investments to low-risk, highly liquid securities, and the company performs periodic evaluations of the credit standing of the financial institutions with which it deals.
+The Company's cash management and investment policies restrict investments to low-risk, highly liquid securities, and the Company performs periodic evaluations of the credit standing of the financial institutions with which it deals.
 The Company performs ongoing credit evaluations of its customers' financial condition and generally does not require collateral.
-The Company maintains reserves for potential credit losses, and such losses traditionally have been within management's expectations and have not been material in any year.
-As of December 31, 2000 and January 2, 2000, management believes the Company had no significant concentrations of credit risk.
+The Company maintains reserves for potential credit losses, and such losses traditionally have been within management's expectations.
+As of December 30, 2001, and December 31, 2000, management believes the Company had no significant concentrations of credit risk.